 Best cookies in NYC

-At this UWS nook, size matters.
-Seductively gooey on the inside and golden brown on the outside, this Holy Grail of cookies is the size of your head and big enough to feed your whole crew (or not).
-Semisweet chocolate morsels and chunks of walnuts mix and mingle, making each buttery bite better than the next.
-The only thing worse than waiting on the long line out the door is the sinking feeling you’ll get when you’re left with no more bites. $4.
+Seductively gooey on the inside and golden brown on the outside, this cookie is the size of your head and big enough to feed your whole crew (or not).
+Semisweet chocolate morsels and chunks of walnuts mix and mingle, making each buttery bite better than the next. $4.

 The technical description of a chocolate-chunk cookie of this caliber: “yummy.”
 At its core, it’s soft and melty, but it comes with just the right amount of crunch courtesy of sea salt, macadamias, almonds, walnuts and a browned exterior.
 Factor in the imported chocolate and it hits the sweet spot. $3.75.